zpainter/iassist/content/about/general-assembly-minutes-2010.md

 Local arrangements announcements - P. Baxter

-In the breakfast area there\'s an IASSIST message board.
-If you\'re looking for a ride, you can look there.
+In the breakfast area there's an IASSIST message board.
+If you're looking for a ride, you can look there.
 Please drop conference evaluations in the conference office.
 They can be done in print or online.